GabeScott/standard-works-vault/General Conference/1986 October - Come Back to the Lord.md

 I was chagrined.
 There was no satisfactory answer to the question.
 I have never wondered about it again.
 And I knew more surely then than I had ever known before that the Lord is pleased when his children return to him.

 All who are shepherds and all lost sheep should note this one last thing.
-The Lord really meant it when he said, “He who has repented of his sins, the same is forgiven, and I, the Lord, remember them no more” (D&C 58:42).
+The Lord really meant it when he said, “He who has repented of his sins, the same is forgiven, and I, the Lord, remember them no more” ([[D&C 58.42|D&C 58:42]]).

 Some years ago it was fashionable in certain circles to use the phrase, “You can never go home again.”
 That is just simply not true.
 It is possible to return.
 It is possible for those who have ceased to pray, to pray again.
 It is possible for those who are lost to find their way through the dark and come home.

 And when they do, they will know, as I know, that the Lord is more concerned with what a man is than with what he was, and with where he is than with where he has been.
 I so testify in the name of Jesus Christ, amen.